topij/vipunen-market-analysis/docs/VIPUNEN_API.md

 ## Obtaining Data from Vipunen API

-Vipunen data can be accessed through the REST/JSON.
+Vipunen data can be accessed through the public REST/JSON API provided by the Finnish education administration.
 This project contains fetching script which interacts directly with the Vipunen API to get the latest vocational education market data.

 **Script:** `src/scripts/fetch_data.py`